falcon-protocol/docs/getting-started/over-view.md

-# Falcon Overview
+# Falcon Perks Overview

-The Falcon protocol is a software protocol to enable the bundling of subscription apps.
+The Falcon Perks Platform gives you a plug-and-play solution to deliver a Perks membership benefit to your subscribers.

-This page provdes and overview of the business model and value propositions for app bundling.
+This page provides an overview of the business model and value propositions for offering Perks.

 ::: tip What you will learn on this page
-- The business case for app bundling
+- The business case for offering Perks
-- Falcon Protocol features
+- Falcon Perks features
 :::

-## What is an app bundle
+## What are Perks?
-An app bundle is a collection of two or more subscription apps that are distributed together in a single discounted purchaseable package to the end consumer.
+Perks are a membership benefit that can be offered to your subscribers.
+They are available to subscribers of supported subscription apps and can be used to drive additional revenue and retention.

-## Who is app bundling for
+## Who is offering Perks?
-App bundling is for any subscription business; whether you sell physical or digitial products or goods in your subscriptions you can take advantage of app bundling.
+Any subscription business can offer Perks.
+Whether you sell physical or digital products or goods in your subscriptions, you can take advantage of Perks as a value add to your subscription offering.

-## Values of app bundling
+## Values of Perks
-There are two primary value propositions for app bundling:
+There are two primary value propositions for Perks:

-1. Distribution - By bundling your subscription service with others you can increase your reach and distribution.
-Any app that is part of the bundling protocol becomes a potential distribution channel for your app.

-2. Monetization - By bundling other subscription apps with your offering, you can increase the value of your subscription service and increase subscription conversion rates as well as customer lifetime value.

-## Goal of the Falcon protocol
-Until now the prospect of app bundling for subscription business was in almost all cases unfeasible.

-There are many technical and commercial elements to create an app bundle, each with their own challenges that reduce the liklihood of success.

-The goal of the Falcon protocol is to provide a universal standard infrastructure that will allow all market participants to easily create and distribute app bundles.

-The primary features of the Falcon protocol are:
-1. Entitlement management - Managing the access rights of the end consumer during the lifecycle of an app bundle.
-2. Reselling escrow - Programmatic money acceptance from bundle publishers that are optionally, in the case of super bundles, collecting revenues on behalf of merchants.
-Falcon then handles remittance of this revenue to the various merchants.
-3. Commissions remittance - Facilitating tracking & comission payments from merchants to bundle publisher for successful user acquisition baased on the programmed contract terms.
-4. Partner discovery & business development - A mechanism for businesses to discover and partner together to form bundles.
+1. Distribution - Through the Falcon Perks network you are able to massively increase the distribution of your application or subscription service, through partners Perks programs.
+Bringing your offering to a wider audience of exclusively qualified subscribed users.

+2. LTV Increase - Most Subscription businesses are 'hard capped' on their lifetime value.
+If a subscriber is on your highest annual plan which has unlocked all features, typically there are no ways to up-sell this customer and you are capped on LTV.
+A Perk program allows you to unlock this LTV cap through offering your subscribers a limitless amount of additional benefits they can take advantage of which brings your business more revenue for every Perk they take advantage of.